ChinemeremChigbo/maml-ppo/README.md

 # Running Reinforcement Learning with Model-Agnostic Meta-Learning (MAML) TRPO and PPO

 This tutorial assumes a completely fresh installation of Ubuntu.
-To just run, start at "Create a Virtual environment" step.
+If dependencies are already installed then simply run the "Activate Virtual Environment", "Install the Given Requirements", anf "Run the Relevant `Python` File" steps.
 This repo is inspired by Moritz Schneider's implementation of MAML TRPO [schneimo/maml-rl-tf2](https://github.com/schneimo/maml-rl-tf2/) (TensorFlow) as well as the rlworkgroup's implementation of MAML PPO